eager beaver: a person who keeps busy and likes to work; a good volunteer.

 Because you paid for parking, I’ll pay for the tickets and then we’ll be even-steven.

-eye-opener: a strong alcoholic drink; a dramatic experience; an important event that
+eye-opener: a strong alcoholic drink; a dramatic experience; an important event or learning experience.

 Seeing so many people lose their jobs at work has been a real eye-opener.